anttikarjalainen/PianoCoverApp/README.md

 # PianoCoverApp
 This project was bootstrapped with Create React App.

-This app uses both cra and vite.
-Vite makes the development more faster, and cra handles build for production
+This app uses both CRA 5 and Vite.
+Vite makes the development more faster, and CRA handles build for production.

 Technologies: CRA 5, Vite, TailwindCss, React-Player https://www.npmjs.com/package/react-player